evgenyb/iac-workshops/dns-and-ssl-management-on-azure-with-ado/labs/lab-04/readme.md

 `keyvault-acmebot` is implemented as an Azure Function with [System Assigned Managed Identity](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview#managed-identity-types).
 To allow `keyvault-acmebot` to access Azure DNS zone and certificate Azure KeyVault, we need to add access control (IAM) to these resources:

-- `keyvault-acmebot` need to maintain certificates, therefore we need to assign `keyvault-acmebot` managed identity with  `Key Vault Certificates Officer` role at the Azure KeyVault scope.
+- `keyvault-acmebot` needs to maintain certificates, therefore we need to assign `keyvault-acmebot` managed identity with  `Key Vault Certificates Officer` role at the Azure KeyVault scope.
-- `keyvault-acmebot` meed to create DNS records, therefore we need to assign `keyvault-acmebot` managed identity with `DNS Zone Contributor` role at the Azure DNS zone scope
+- `keyvault-acmebot` needs to create DNS records, therefore we need to assign `keyvault-acmebot` managed identity with `DNS Zone Contributor` role at the Azure DNS zone scope

 First, we need to get the `keyvault-acmebot` managed identity id.
 You can get it from the portal or with cli: